bombguy/globalgamejam2016/README.md

 # Life of a Probe
 *#globalgamejam2016*

-You are a young magician wishing to test your summoning limits.
-Collect mana orbs to power your summon.
-Collect Dream or Dragon orbs to choose your possession.
-But collecting both will cancel each other.
-While possessed, picking up a mana orb will give you a charge of Q power to defeat your enemies.
-Kill enemies and bosses quickly before your possession expires!
+You are a young magician entering the dream world to test your summoning limits.
+Collect white mana orbs to summon Fire Demons, which contributes to the grand ritual of summoning a Fire Lord.
+Then, collect red possession orbs to gain the ability to steal the demons’ powers for yourself.
+Collect as much as you can before the fiery enemies overwhelm you!

 ## Getting Started